-Alannah Currie is a London based artist who builds deliberately luxurious chairs around uncomfortable and often provocative narratives.
+Alannah Currie is a London based artist who makes work using luxurious veneers around uncomfortable and provocative narratives.
 She works under the name Miss Pokeno.

-Born 1957 in New Zealand Currie trained as a radio journalist and came to London in 1977 attracted by the idea of a punk revolution.
-The same South London squats which incubated the Slits and the KLF hatched Alannah’s first political actions – she formed an anarchic girl band called the Unfuckables.
+Born in 1957 in New Zealand, Currie trained as a radio journalist and came to London in 1977 attracted to the idea of a punk revolution.
+She was part of the South London squat scene that later incubated the likes of the Slits and the KLF and it was there she formed her first band – the anarchic all-girl group the Unfuckables.

 “Although we did only one gig we destroyed a lot of sexist billboards with black paint.
 Feminism proved more potent than punk.”

-In 2001 Currie founded and ran the notorious anti GM movement in NZ called MAdGE working alongside Greenpeace organising protests, marches and mobilising women in supermarket boycotts.
+In 2001 Currie founded and ran the notorious anti-Genetic Modification movement in NZ called MAdGE working alongside Greenpeace to organise protests, marches and mobilising women in supermarket boycotts.

 In order to provoke an ethical debate on the use of human genes in milk-producing cows she designed a highly controversial billboard campaign titled SOLD, featuring a naked four-breasted woman attached to a milking machine posing the question ‘WHY NOT JUST CLONE WOMEN FOR MILK?’

 The billboard won several international art prizes and has since become an iconic piece of NZ activist art.

 In 2004 Currie moved back to London and spent 2 years at London Metropolitan University learning traditional furniture production.
 She took the name Miss Pokeno and began the slow process of myth-making, building taxidermy into chairs to tell the stories of her imagined ancestors, leading to her first solo show England Bloody England at the Ragged School Gallery Southwark.

 At the same time she formed the Armchair Destructivists and performed a series of recorded actions violently dismantling Curries own meticulously constructed works.